You’ve been thinking about sewing your own clothes.

 These are not all the questions you could ask yourself, but having the answers to these and similar types of questions will give you a starting point for selecting patterns.

-When you sit down in front of the pattern books, you’ll know what features you like your clothes to have.
+When you sit down in front of the pattern books or start looking online, you’ll know what features you like your clothes to have.

 This will be a way to filter the patterns and hone in on the ones that will be best for you.